getkirby-v1/plugins/plugins/github/README.md

 GitHub Plugin for Kirby
 =======================

-With that plugin you can implement your GitHub information or list your repos easily in Kirby.
+With that plugin you can implement a users GitHub information or list your repos easily in Kirby.

 Usage example for repos:
 ========================